PeterMosmans/apdfhelper/README.md

 python apdfhelper.py rewrite calendar.pdf output.pdf --toc toc.txt links.txt
 ```

+Note that existing bookmarks will be removed, prior to importing new ones when
+`--toc` is supplied.

 ### Detailed link information

 If you'd like to see which page contains links (clickable areas), and what the